-Heart tones are often times difficult to hear as they require a very quiet environment to hear through our stethoscopes.
-Due to the loud noises that are often going on during our treatment of patients, routine auscultation of heart tones can be very difficult.
+Heart tones are often difficult to hear as they require a very quiet environment to detect through our stethoscopes.
+We rarely have an environment conducive to detecting heart tones due to the loud background noises present during patient care.
 The time to auscultate heart tones is usually on scene where road noise and/or lights & sirens are not likely to be heard.

-When a heart valve opens and closes, it gives off vibrations that are picked up by our stethoscopes during auscultation.
-These vibrations occur as the blood flow inside the hearts chambers, rapidly accelerates or slows through the valve as it opens or closes.
-The ability to auscultate these sounds can vary patient to patient.
+When a heart valve opens and closes, it gives off vibrations.
+These vibrations occur as the blood flow inside the heart's chambers rapidly accelerates or slows through an opening or closing valve.
+The ability to auscultate these sounds can vary from patient to patient.
 If you have a morbidly obese patient with excess tissue on their chest wall, auscultation will obviously be more challenging.
 If you are auscultating heart tones on a frail elderly patient, the sounds will be heard much more clearly.